janetlayne2/Temporal-SIR-GN/README.md

     src, trg, time

-The table below gives the recommended hyperparameters for each dataset
+The table below gives the recommended hyperparameters for each dataset used in node classification tasks

 | Dataset   | Alpha    | Clusters | Depth |
 |-------------|---------------------------------------------------------------------------|----------------|------------|